-Think about your relationship with your clients as well as your businesses personality.
-Ask yourself how formal do you need to be with your clients?
-Is “Dear” appropriate?
-Maybe your business takes a more relaxed approach like ‘Hi’ or even ‘Hey’ more in line with your brand?
+Think about your relationship with your clients as well as your business’s personality and brand.
+How formal do you need to be when addressing your clients?
+Is “Dear” appropriate, or are more relaxed greetings like ‘Hi’ or even ‘Hey’ more in line with your brand?

 When using a greeting in your email, make sure you always use your contact’s name.
-Most email marketing tools have the functionality to insert recipients names from your contact list, so you can automate the personalisation of your emails.
+Most email marketing tools have the functionality to insert recipients’ names from your contact list, so you can automate the personalisation of your emails.

 5. The content

-Keep your content short and sharp by only including the information that’s absolutely required, and try to keep your sentences short and to the point.
+Keep your content short and sharp by only including the information that’s absolutely required, and keep your sentences concise and to the point.
 Ask yourself “is this really necessary?” to test whether you’ve achieved this.

 6. The call-to-action

 For your email to be a success, it should have one very clear call to action.
 A call to action (CTA) is the one action you want your recipients to take once they’ve read your email.

 Your content should be written with this goal in mind by outlining the key benefits for the recipient, which is reinforced with a clear instruction directing them to take action.
 The clearest way to do this is with a button.